RESTON RAIDERS HOCKEY CLUB, INC.

 ARTICLE II -- PURPOSES AND PHILOSOPHY The purpose of the club is to organize, administer and operate youth ice hockey programs.
 The club's governing value shall be "FUN HOCKEY FOR KIDS" and shall endeavor to instill in each participant a love, appreciation and knowledge of the game of ice hockey, the ideals of fair play and sportsmanship, and the development of personal and social skills.
 The club shall further endeavor to adhere to the policies of USA Hockey as set forth in USA Hockey's Annual Guide.
 The club shall attempt to exemplify the principles and philosophies of USA Hockey and, through EXCELLENCE IN COACHING, develop the finest youth hockey players possible.
 Further, the club shall seek to provide a FUN environment for players of all ages, levels of skill and commitment, with equal opportunity for all.

 ARTICLE III-- MEMBERSHIP AND DUES Organization Member.
-Members of the club shall consist of the parents or parent of each participant in the regular season youth hockey programs organized, administered and operated by the club and shall also include full-time club head coaches (house, travel, and initiation) who do not have a child participating in programs organized, administered and operated by the club.
+Members of the club shall consist of the parents or parent of each participant in the regular and spring season youth hockey programs organized, administered and operated by the club and shall include full-time club head coaches (house, travel, and initiation) who do not have a child participating in programs organized, administered and operated by the club and others who contribute to the club in a significant way, such as serving on a committee of the Board (Coach Selection Committee, Hockey Development Board, Safety Committee, Discipline Committee, Club Operations or other Board-established Committees) or serving as a non-parent assistant coach, team manager or injury liaison (house, travel or initiation), or house commissioner.
+The Board has discretion to name others as Members who may not meet one of the preceding qualifications, but who still provide significant contributions to the club.
+A majority of the Board must vote to accept as Members those whose contributions do not include the aforementioned roles.
 All memberships shall be for one year commencing on September 1 prior to the beginning of the season and ending on August 31 of the following year, unless a player is selected to a team prior to September 1 in which case membership shall commence upon the date that registration payment is received by the club.
 Membership in the club may be suspended or terminated by the board of directors for nonpayment of dues or otherwise in its discretion or by the discipline or conduct committee for violation of the policies of the club.

 Dues.
 Membership dues and fees shall be set by action of the board of directors and may vary for each instructional, recreation/intramural, competitive/travel program and/or by any other program or activity organized, administered, operated and/or sponsored by the club.
 The club may assess members additional dues and fees from time to time as the board of directors may determine is necessary.